stay home, stay healthy!

 Stay Home, Stay Healthy FAQ

 How do I sign-up for the program?
 All sign-ups will be conducted on a first come, first serve basis through the program hotlines at (512) 879-4381 (English) or (512) 879-4365 (Spanish).
-These hotlines will open for enrollment on August 8, 2020.
-Our team will work with you over the phone to determine if you are eligible to receive services.
+We are currently at capacity, but our team will work with you over the phone to determine if you are eligible to receive services and will add you to our waitlist if so.

 Is this free?
 Yes, both the food and delivery service is 100% free.